Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data

 \underline{\it Acknowledgments:}\/~SM wishes to thank the Council of Scientific and Industrial Research, Ministry of Science and Technology, Government of India (GoI), for financial assistance.
 DM and LS gratefully acknowledge the support received from the Science and Engineering Research Board, Department of Science and Technology, GoI, through the Core Research Grant~CRG/2020/003664.
+LS also wishes to thank the Indo-French Centre for the Promotion of Advanced Research for support of the proposal 6704-4 under the Collaborative Scientific Research Programme.
 We wish to thank the Gravitation and High Energy Physics Groups at IIT Guwahati for illuminating discussions.